Restream/reindexer/fulltext.md

 ## Natural language processing

-There are built in stemmers support in full text search.
+Built-in stemmer support is available in full-text search.
 It enables natural language search of words with same stem.
 For example, query `users` will also match `user`.
 Stemmer is language specific, so it is necessary to specify language of used stemmer.

-All the available stemmers are in this [directory].(cpp_src/vendor/libstemmer/src_c)
+All the available stemmers are in this [directory](cpp_src/vendor/libstemmer/src_c).

 ## Merging queries results